isw-kudos/kudos-docs/docs/boards/troubleshooting/websphere.md

-# Boards for IBM Connections in WebSphere (Legacy)
+# Boards for HCL Connections in WebSphere (Legacy)

 | Issue | Resolution |
 | --- | --- |